 It is essential to know and prioritize the must-have benefits to ensure the right pain points are addressed.

-Make a list of non-negotiable features that a software must have to compliment the business and accounting process.
-For example, if the focus is workload management, choosing an AR Software (and of course AP software) that enables accountants to manage large numbers of invoices will be most beneficial.
+Make a list of non-negotiable features that the software must have to complement the business and accounting process.
+For example, if the focus is workload management, choosing an AR and AP software that enables accountants to manage large numbers of invoices will be most beneficial.

-Ensure to test the adaptability of software during the software vendor demonstration to confirm that it will solve the company’s issues.
-As well, check that the software is compatible with all invoices and accounting workflows.
+Don’t skip this step.
+When companies skip this step, more often than not, they choose software that doesn’t solve their biggest problems and tend to run into a host of other issues.
+Don’t forget to - Test the adaptability of the software during the software vendor demonstration to confirm that it will solve the company’s problems.
+And ensure that the chosen software is compatible with all invoices and accounting workflows.

 If possible, train all of the accounting team on the new software in case one person resigns or has a medical issue; it’s not ideal to remain dependent on one or two people to keep the software running smoothly.

-The final step in full-cycle AP automation is automated electronic payments.
-Eliminating the manual work of vendor payments—like signing and mailing physical cheques—can bring the process full circle to achieve a higher level of data visibility and control.
+Automate electronic payments for full-cycle AP automation.
+Eliminating the manual work of vendor payments—like signing and mailing physical cheques—can bring the process full circle to achieve higher data visibility and control.